ChristinaTan0704/mapf-lns-exe/README.md

  ```shell script
     sudo apt install libeigen3-dev
  ```
 - Install the boost library
  ```shell script
     sudo apt install libboost-all-dev
  ```

-After you installed both libraries and downloaded the source code, go into the directory of the source code and compile it with CMake:
+After you have installed both libraries and downloaded the source code, go into the directory of the source code and compile it with CMake:

 ```